nattadasu/ryuuRyuusei/README.md

 > Collection of commands that are (might be) useful for everyday use.

-- ⌚ `/utilities avatar` - Get a user's avatar
+- ⌚ `/utilities avatar` - Get user avatar, global or server
+- ⌚ `/utilities banner` - Get user banner, global or UserBG
 - `/utilities base64` - Encode or decode a string to or from Base64
-- `/utilities color` - Get a color's information
+- `/utilities color` - Get color information
 - `/utilities math` - Evaluate a mathematical expression
 - `/utilities qrcode` - Generate a QR code from a string
 - `/utilities site status` - Check if the site is up or down.